Lingbing/blog_cn/content/home/accomplishments.md

 weight = 90  # Order that this section will appear.

 title = "Accomplish&shy;ments"
 subtitle = "I sporadically take MOOC courses as a way of learning new things, and certificates are by-products of the learning experience.
 Some courses are very useful, some are not.
-But it is true that taking useless courses can be beneficial to improve my own teaching"
+But taking useless courses can be beneficial to improve teaching"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format